 OPTIONS AT MATURITY-REDEMPTION.
-In the event the Fund receives a Note holder's written redemption request on or prior to the maturity date (or within 30 days after the Fund sends the Note holder notice of maturity and the rate applicable to renewal of the Note, if later than the maturity date), or in the event that the Fund is otherwise required to redeem your note upon maturity, the redemption will be effective as of the maturity date.
-No interest will accrue following the maturity date.
+In the event the Fund receives a Direct Note holder's written redemption request on or prior to the maturity date (or within 30 days after the Fund sends the Direct Note holder notice of maturity and the rate applicable to renewal of the Note, if later than the maturity date), or in the event that the Fund is otherwise required to redeem a Direct Note upon maturity, the redemption will be effective as of the maturity date, subject to the Fund's discretion described below.
+No interest will accrue following the redemption date.

 REDEMPTION PRIOR TO MATURITY.
-The Fund is not obligated to allow holders to redeem Notes at any time other than a maturity date.
-However, the Fund may consider accommodating an investor's request for early redemption, at an additional cost to offset the Fund's costs of accommodating the early redemption.
-In the event the Fund accommodates such a request to redeem a Note prior to the maturity date, the Fund will require payment of one percent (1%) of the principal amount being redeemed for Notes issued on or after April 1, 2023 (or, for Notes issued prior to such date, the amount of interest accrued but unpaid during the quarter in which the redemption occurs).
-The Fund reserves the right not to honor any investor's request for early redemption.
-In extraordinary circumstances, such as the death or disability of an investor, the Fund may elect not to charge this early redemption fee.
+The Fund is not obligated to redeem the Notes at the request of a Note holder at any time other than a maturity date.
+However, the Fund may consider accommodating a Note holder's request for early redemption at an additional cost to offset the Fund's costs of accommodating the early redemption.
+In the event the Fund accommodates such a request to redeem a Direct Note prior to the maturity date, the Fund will require payment of one percent (1%) of the principal amount being redeemed for Direct Notes issued on or after April 1, 2023 (or, for Direct Notes issued prior to such date, the amount of interest accrued but unpaid during the quarter in which the redemption occurs).
+The Fund reserves the right not to honor any Note holder's request for early redemption.
+In extraordinary circumstances, such as the death or disability of a Note holder, in its discretion the Fund may elect not to charge this early redemption fee.
+The terms of each Custom Note may address early redemption, but in the absence of such a provision, the Fund is not obligated to permit a Custom Note holder to request that the Fund redeem the Note prior to maturity.

 NON-TRANSFERABLE.
-The Notes may only be transferred with the prior written consent of the Fund and in accordance with applicable securities laws.
-The Notes cannot be pledged or otherwise used as collateral to secure any obligations except for obligations to the Fund or any of the Fund's affiliates.
+Direct Notes and Custom Notes (unless otherwise specified in the terms of a promissory note evidencing a Custom Note) may only be transferred with the prior written consent of the Fund and in accordance with applicable securities laws.
+Direct Notes and Custom Notes cannot be pledged or otherwise used as collateral to secure any obligations except for obligations to the Fund or any of the Fund's affiliates.
 Under certain circumstances and at the Fund's sole discretion, changes in ownership may be permitted.

 NO PHYSICAL SECURITY.
-The Notes are registered as book entries only, and investors will not receive a physical certificate as evidence of the investment.
-The issuance and transfer of Notes will be accomplished exclusively on the Fund's book-entry system for recording ownership of the Notes.
+Direct Notes are registered as book entries only, and Direct Note holders will not receive a physical certificate as evidence of the investment.
+The issuance and transfer of Direct Notes will be accomplished exclusively on the Fund's book-entry system for recording ownership of the Direct Notes.
+Custom Notes will be evidenced by a written promissory note issued by the Fund to a Custom Note holder, the terms of which will be negotiated between the Fund and the investor.